madratman/rep/rep-I000_.rst

 Requirements
 =========
  * The library should take in a combination of several free space and semi-constrained paths and output a MoveIt! trajectory for execution.

  * Make the planner user-friendly : inputs should be easy to specify, and change for that matter.

- * The class should be general and flexible to accomodate possible use cases.
+ * The library should be general and flexible to accomodate possible use cases.
 This includes the requirement for generating free-space or semi-constrained paths for inputs given as :

     - Poses(EigenSTL::vector_Affine3d object)